-Our approach to improving maternal and child outcomes for all our ARHOME members seeks to drive better clinical maternal and infant outcomes and includes promoting enrollment in Maternal Life360 HOME, operating our Special Delivery Program, and our holistic maternity and postpartum care digital engagement platform.
+Our approach to improving maternal and child outcomes for all our ARHOME members seeks to drive better clinical maternal and infant outcomes.
+It includes promoting enrollment in Maternal Life360 HOME, operating our Special Delivery Program, and our holistic maternity and postpartum care digital engagement platform.

 Promoting enrollment in Maternal Life360 HOME.
-We will promote enrollment in Maternal Life360 HOME through our OB nurse outreach to pregnant members.
-When we identify that a woman is pregnant either using claims data, through self-reporting, or from other data sources such as SHARE (the Arkansas State Health Alliance for Records Exchange) and contact her, we will discuss available options for her both during her pregnancy and after she has given birth.
+As applicable, we will encourage enrollment in Maternal Life360 HOME through our OB nurse outreach to pregnant members.
+When we identify that a woman is pregnant either using claims data, through self-reporting, or from other data sources such as SHARE (the Arkansas State Health Alliance for Records Exchange), we will contact her and discuss available options for her both during her pregnancy and after she has given birth.
 These support tools will be available through a Maternal Life360 HOME CBO, our Special Delivery maternity program, and our digital telehealth and maternity support application.
 Similarly, when members self-direct enrollment into our Special Delivery Program, our Special Delivery OB nurse will review the member's options and help the member enroll in the selected available program.

 Operating our Special Delivery Program.
-Our Special Delivery team operates our Special Delivery maternity program.
-The team is responsible for assisting expectant mothers with prenatal and postpartum health using three strategies to empower expectant mothers: assessment, education, and intervention.
+Our Special Delivery team is responsible for assisting expectant mothers with prenatal and postpartum health using three strategies to empower expectant mothers: assessment, education and intervention.